tilt-dev/tilt.build/blog/_posts/2021-11-08-new-tutorial.md

 ## Onboarding yourself

-So we went out, collected, considered and reflected on the feedback all of you provided (thanks again for that!) and overhauled the entire thing!
+So we went and collected, considered, and reflected on the feedback you all provided (thanks again for that!), and overhauled the entire thing!
 The new tutorial helps you to get Tilt up and running with just one command, so you can quickly tour Tilt’s best features, and learn about all the possibilities to boost your developer workflow.
 All you need to get started, is Docker, Tilt and the sample source code.
 You’ll be able to play around with an actual multiservice application and see Tilt in action.
 [Try it out yourself](https://docs.tilt.dev/tutorial/index.html) and let us know what you think.